tienhv/facebook_data_scraping/README.md

 __Parameters:__
 * `email`: login email to your Facebook account.
 * `password`: login password to your Facebook account.
-* `target_username`: Facebook profile ID which you want to crawl all images from
+* `target_username`: Facebook profile ID which you want to crawl all images from.
+Using your browser and go to your friend's profile page, the profile ID is the string after the split character '/'.
+  * For example https://www.facebook.com/johnson, the ID will be `johnson`.

 All images will be downloaded into folder `downloaded-photos`.
 The image filename will have 2 parts: 1st part contains the `target_username`, 2nd part is the random file name.